Domestic violence: Gender differences

-Sherry Hamby states that sexual violence is often left out of measures of IPV.
+Sherry Hamby states that sexual violence is often left out of measures of I.P.V.
 When sexual violence is accounted for, female perpetrators make up less than 10%.
-She says that males' self-reports of victimization are unreliable, as they consistently underreport their own violence perpetration, and also that both men and women use IPV for coercive control.
-Coercive control is when one person uses a variety of IPV tactics to control and dominate the other, with little empathy; victims often resist with physical violence.
+She says that males' self-reports of victimization are unreliable, as they consistently underreport their own violence perpetration, and also that both men and women use violence for coercive control.
+Coercive control is when one person uses a variety of violent tactics to control and dominate the other, with little empathy; victims often resist with physical violence.
 It is generally perpetrated by men against women, and is the most likely of the types to cause trauma bonding and require medical services.
 A 2011 review by researcher Chan Ko Ling from the University of Hong Kong found that perpetration of minor partner violence was equal for both men and women but more severe partner violence was far likelier to be perpetrated by men.
 His analysis found that men were more likely to beat up, choke or strangle their partners while women were more likely to throw objects, slap, kick, bite, punch, or hit with an object.

 Researchers have also found significantly different outcomes for men and women in response to intimate partner violence.
-A 2012 review from the journal Psychology of Violence found that women suffered disproportionately as a result of intimate partner violence, especially in terms of injuries, fear, and PTSD.
-The review also found that 70% of female victims in one study were "very frightened" in response to IPV from their partners, but 85% of male victims reported "no fear", and that IPV mediated the satisfaction of the relationship for women but not for men.
-Hamberger's review in 2005 found that men tend to respond to female partner-initiated IPV with laughter and amusement.
+Hamberger's review in 2005 found that men tend to respond to female partner-initiated I.P.V. with laughter and amusement.
 Researchers report that male violence causes great fear, "fear is the force that provides battering with its power" and "injuries help sustain the fear."
 A 2013 review examined studies from five continents and the correlation between a country's level of gender inequality and rates of domestic violence.
 The authors found that when partner abuse is defined broadly to include emotional abuse, any kind of hitting, and who hits first, partner abuse is relatively even.
 They also stated if one examines who is physically harmed and how seriously, expresses more fear, and experiences subsequent psychological problems, domestic violence is significantly gendered toward women as victims.